 The complexity of the duck, marinated and slow-cooked, is perfectly balanced with fresh herbs, vegetables, and tofu in these summer rolls.
 The green herb sauce draws out these flavors while adding a whole other layer of deliciousness.

-Summer rolls, sometimes known as fresh spring rolls, or gỏi cuốn in Vietnamese, feature prominently in the cuisines of South East Asia.
+Fresh spring rolls, sometimes known as summer rolls, or gỏi cuốn in Vietnamese, feature prominently in South East Asia’s cuisines.
 Though ingredients vary between regions, the dipping sauces differ even more.
-This version doesn’t belong anywhere in particular but draws on my memories of eating summer rolls in Vietnam, Thailand, Cambodia, and Singapore.
-So, what I present here is a culinary interpretation of some great memories of South East Asia, rather than a particular country’s cuisine.
+This version doesn’t belong anywhere specifically but draws on my memories of eating summer rolls in Vietnam, Thailand, Cambodia, and Singapore.
+So, what I present here is a culinary interpretation of some great memories of South East Asia rather than a particular country’s cuisine.

 The other contents